bassauer-storms-media/wf-request-mapper/README.md

-# PHP request-mapper / auto-router / request-to-file-resolver
+# PHP request-mapper / auto-router / request-to-file-resolver for pretty URLs

 > README STILL ON THE WAY TO COMPLETENESS <

 ## Purpose

-Ever though that it can not be that hard to reflect smart-url requets to files on your server's file-system?
+Ever though that it can not be that hard to reflect pretty-url requets to files on your server's file-system?
 Well.
 Trying it you will quickly face edge cases that will convince you of the opposite.

-This requets-mapper does the heavy lifting of reflecting request to files on the local filesystem of the server while serving you a configurable abstraction layer.
+This requets-mapper does the heavy lifting of reflecting pretty-url request to files on the local filesystem of the server while serving you a configurable abstraction layer.

+The lib
-Basically this lib renders the need of a php-router for manual route-bindings obsolete.
+  -  Basically renders the need of a php-router for manual route-bindings obsolete
+  -  Can simply be dropped in any project to easily add pretty URLs that are automatically reflected to the filesystem

 I primarily wrote this for using it within a framework for more or less static websites (not apps) I wrote some time ago.
-But actually this lib may be used beyond this purpose I guess.
+But perhaps this lib can be used beyond its actual purpose.

 ## Installation